Universal Mounting Specification

 - PCBs that would mount straight on to them

-The result was the creation of the Universal Mounting Specification, production of UMS heatsinks for our chassis, and sourcing UMS friendly circuit boards.
+The result was the creation of the Universal Mounting Specification, production of UMS heatsinks for our Deluxe Chassis, and sourcing UMS friendly circuit boards.
 The pattern is in the public domain, we hope it catches on and welcome other DIYers to start making boards using this flexible layout.

 - Save time: If you mess up a heatsink, you'll need to re-order and wait all over again